LotsofTimeSlices/Everquest/README.md

 **Create Sync-Equipment.ps1** - PowerShell script to parse inventory files and create a macro file and inventory file.
 The macro file is meant to be run on a private server with exact toon names as the live emulated server.
 When run by the GM, it will pass out all equipped items including augs.

-1 - Run /bcaa //outputfile inventory on live emu server 2 - Run this script and point to each instance of EQ that contains log files such as C:\EQ and C:\EQBots 3 - Copy the macro to the macros folder on your private server and execute with GM toon (making sure all other characters are logged in)
+1 - Run /bcaa //outputfile inventory on live emu server
+2 - Run this script and point to each instance of EQ that contains log files such as C:\EQ and C:\EQBots
+3 - Copy the macro to the macros folder on your private server and execute with GM toon (making sure all other characters are logged in)

-#It's a good idea to search for *-inventory.txt and delete any old files as they will be parsed as well.
+#It's a good idea to search for *-inventory.txt and delete any old files before proceeding with /outputfile inventory.
-#All toons are assumed to be exactly named as they are on the live server.
+#All toons are assumed to be exactly named as they are on the live EMU server.
-#This script ends all running macros and removes current pets
+#This script ends all running macros and removes current pets.
-#Restart E3 /mac E3 to auto inventory equipment.
+#Restart E3 to auto inventory equipment on the cursor.
-#Attunable items and augs must be manually add.
+#Attunable items and augs must be manually added.